-Our major event, in the middle of May each year, is the organisation of a 10 mile road race, and 2 mile fun run, centred around Great Baddow.
-Due to COVID-19 the Races will be Virtual in 2021 over the weekend of 22-23 May.
+A major event in the middle of May each year is the organisation of a 10 mile road race, and a two mile fun run, centred around Great Baddow.
+The 2024 date is Sunday 19 May: make sure you make a note of the date!

 We also support many other local charities in various ways, be it with financial help, physical help or publicity.

 Throughout the world, Rotary Foundation funds improvements in health, supports education and helps to alleviate poverty.
 One of the main projects spearheaded by Rotary Foundation is the eradication of Polio through its support of a global vaccination programme.
 From a staggering 125 polio endemic countries in 1988, Rotary's efforts helped to reduced this to just three in 2015.
 In August 2020 the World Health Organisation’s African region was certified wild polio free.
 Polio is still endemic in Afghanistan and Pakistan and so there's no letting up in efforts to rid the world of polio.